 Hunger is one of the most common causes of stomach noises.
 When we feel hungry, there is an increased production of specific substances in the brain that signal hunger cues and cause contraction of the bowels and stomach.
 This results in gurgling sounds.

-What to do: When hunger is the cause of growling noises, the best thing to do is to eat something.
+How to stop it: When hunger is the cause of growling noises, the best thing to do is to eat something.
 Choose healthy foods that are rich in fiber to encourage bowel movements and easy digestion.

 2. Gas